chili-epfl/easy-performance-analyzer/README.md

     Average and total execution times and number of executions of all offline profiles are printed when `EZP_PRINT_OFFLINE` is called.
     `EZP_CLEAR_OFFLINE` can be called at any time to erase the offline profile history.

-**Important note**: Block names must be 4 characters maximum: This is for faster instrumentation so that your measurements can be more accurate and the original code is disturbed less.

 All three methods can be used simultaneously and can be nested.
 See the samples for more detailed example usage.

+**Important note 1**: Block names must be 4 characters maximum: This is for faster instrumentation so that your measurements can be more accurate and the original code is disturbed less.

+**Important note 2**: Printing to stdout or Logcat in real time takes significant amount of time (on tested machines, on the order of tens of microseconds); this could disturb yor measurements.
+For time critical applications, prefer **offline** profiling which will provide the lightest instrumentation.

 API Summary
 -----------